mitsuba-renderer/drjit/docs/nn.rst

     # Establish the network structure.
     # In contrast to the previous example, we use a HashEncodingLayer, referencing
     # the previously created hash grid.
 Its parameters will not be part of the
     # packed weights, and have to be handled separately.
+The ``prefix`` keeps
+    # the packed weights from colliding with the hash grid parameters when both
+    # are handed to a single optimizer.
     net = nn.Sequential(
         nn.HashEncodingLayer(enc),
         nn.Cast(Float16),